Minimum wage in the United States: Employment

 In neoclassical economics, the law of demand states that—all else being equal—raising the price of any particular good or service reduces the quantity demanded.
 Therefore, neoclassical economists argue that—all else being equal—raising the minimum wage will have adverse effects on employment.
 Conceptually, if an employer does not believe a worker generates value equal to or in excess of the minimum wage, they do not hire or retain that worker.

 Other economists of different schools of thought argue that a limited increase in the minimum wage does not affect or increase the number of jobs available.
 Economist David Cooper for instance estimates that a higher minimum wage would support the creation of at least 85,000 new jobs in the United States.
 This divergence of thought began with empirical work on fast food workers in the 1990s which challenged the neoclassical model.
 In 1994, economists David Card and Alan Krueger studied employment trends among 410 restaurants in New Jersey and eastern Pennsylvania following New Jersey's minimum wage hike (from $4.25 to $5.05) in April 1992.
 They found "no indication that the rise in the minimum wage reduced employment."
 Similarly, a Morgan Study concluded that a national $15 minimum wage would have minimal to no positive or negative effect on employment levels.
 In contrast, a 1995 analysis of the evidence by David Neumark found that the increase in New Jersey's minimum wage resulted in a 4.6% decrease in employment.
 Neumark's study relied on payroll records from a sample of large fast-food restaurant chains, whereas the Card-Krueger study relied on business surveys.

 A literature review conducted by David Neumark and William Wascher in 2007 (which surveyed 101 studies related to the employment effects of minimum wages) found that about two-thirds of peer-reviewed economic research showed a positive correlation between minimum wage hikes and increased unemployment—especially for young and unskilled workers.
 Neumark's review further found that, when looking at only the most credible research, 85% of studies showed a positive correlation between minimum wage hikes and increased unemployment.
+A survey of labor economists has similarly found broad agreement that minimum wage increases tend to raise unemployment among low-skilled workers.